docQodly/docs/docs/studio/design-webforms/events.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="50%">
-        When creating a variadic function, such as one of type integer, without parameters, associating it with an event initially generates an empty function prototype.
+        When creating a function with variadic parameters, such as one of type integer, without named parameters, associating it with an event initially generates an empty function prototype.
     </Column.Item>
     <Column.Item width="45%">
         <img alt="explorer" src={require('./img/variadic2.png').default} style={{borderRadius: '6px'}} />